-Much has been written about the “dreary” and somewhat “tragic” existence of Emily, Charlotte, and Anne Brontë.
+A lot has been written about the “tedious” and “tragic” existence of Charlotte, Emily and Anne Brontë.

 This, of course, is thanks in part to the publication of fellow novelist Elizabeth Gaskell's stuffy biography of Charlotte Brontë two years after her death in 1855, and its depiction of the sisters as naive, spinster victims of their era.